ABI-Software/ABIBook/Cmgui/CMGUI-graphics.rst

 General description of graphics
 ===============================

 graphics are the building blocks used to create any visualization displayed in the CMGUI :ref:`graphics window <CMGUI-graphics-window>`.
-They are created, edited, re-ordered and deleted from within the :ref:`scene editor <scene-editor-window>`, or via the command line.
+They are created, edited, re-ordered and deleted from within the :ref:`scene editor <CMGUI-scene-editor-window>`, or via the command line.
 Most graphics have the following settings in common:

 * Name:  This allows you to set the name of the graphic.